Atul-Kumar-Yadav-108/letDiscuss-blog-core-php/README.md

   - Request categories has two action accept and reject if
       -  admin accept the category request the a category has been created by successs title automatically.
       -  if reject then no category are going to be created

+Database and login related
+  php_letdisccuss.sql : database name
+  admin login :
+          email : admin@gmail.com
+          password : admin123
+  Note - for user : can create new account and login with